TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. data:: GRND_RANDOM

-   If  this  bit  is  set,  then  random bytes are drawn from the ``/dev/random`` pool instead of the ``/dev/urandom`` pool.
+   If  this  bit  is  set,  then  random bytes are drawn kutoka the ``/dev/random`` pool instead of the ``/dev/urandom`` pool.

    .. versionadded:: 3.6